rantifamilusi/NotifyBC/docs/_docs/api-subscription.md

     - parameter name: additionalServices
     - required: false
     - parameter type: query
-    - data type: string or array of strings.
-If the value is string _\_all_, then all services the user subscribed on this _NotifyBC_ instance are included
+    - data type: array of strings.
+If there is only one item and its value is _\_all_, then all services the user subscribed on this _NotifyBC_ instance are included.
+Supply multiple items by repeating this query parameter.
   - user channel id for extended validation
     - parameter name: userChannelId
     - required: false